helium/HIP/0105-modification-of-mobile-subdao-hex-limits.md

 * [HIP 93](https://github.com/helium/HIP/blob/main/0093-addition-of-wifi-aps-to-mobile-subdao.md) introduced the addition of Wi-Fi access points and certain limitations.

 ## Motivation:
-[HIP 93](https://github.com/helium/HIP/blob/main/0093-addition-of-wifi-aps-to-mobile-subdao.md) introduced Wi-Fi APs as a new way to stay connected to the Helium MOBILE network; however, the HIP did not cover all gaming concerns, and introduced new vectors for farming MOBILE.
-Additionally, [HIP 85](https://github.com/helium/HIP/blob/main/0085-mobile-hex-coverage-limit.md) established CBRS Hex Limits that didn't apply to Wi-Fi, as Wi-Fi had not been rolled out yet.
-This HIP proposes imposing the same hex limits between unique Wi-Fi coverage and unique CBRS coverage.
+The intentions of [HIP 85](https://github.com/helium/HIP/blob/main/0085-mobile-hex-coverage-limit.md) was to limit Modeled Coverage Points (MCP) to the top 3 radio signals from CBRS radios; however, since HIP 85 only states "radio signals", and does not specify wether those signals come from CBRS or Wi-Fi, the HIP was implemented to only count the top 3 radio signals, regardless of source (CBRS or Wi-Fi) within each res12 hex.
+This HIP proposes to fix that, and allow up to three (3) CBRS radio signals and (3) Wi-Fi signals to earn MCP in each res12 hex.

 ## Stakeholders: